Before Your AESU Trip

 European trips: We stay in superior tourist class hotels,3-star or 4-star, all with private bath/shower.
 Our hotels have been especially selected for their European atmosphere, friendly hospitality, cleanliness and location.
-Usual accommodations are two sharing a room (double occupancy), however, if you’re traveling alone, we will arrange for you to share a double at NO EXTRA COST.* The overnight ship from Italy to Greece offers 4-share cabins.
+Usual accommodations are two sharing a room (double occupancy).
+If you are traveling solo and do not want to pay a single supplement, we will attempt to arrange a 2-share with a same-gender traveler.
+If no travelers are available to share when final rooming assignments are made, the single supplement will apply.* The overnight ship from Italy to Greece offers 4-share cabins.

 Some tour companies offer budget programs that stay in remote cabin campsites utilizing sleeping bags or occasional hotels with 4 or more sharing a room with no bath.
 We do NOT believe that this is the best way to spend a night in Europe.

 You’ll be furnished a complete hotel address list with your final documents.
-Properties are subject to change and any substitutions would be the equivalent of those listed. *Single supplement only applies if single accommodations are requested.
-Independent hotel reservations, certain special tours always apply a single supplement.
+Properties are subject to change and any substitutions would be the equivalent of those listed. * Independent hotel reservations, certain special tours always apply a single supplement.
 Please check your itinerary and also see roommate question regarding Young Alumni Programs.

 AESU offers great low rates and If you purchase AESU airfare, you will receive airport transfers.
 If you purchase airfare elsewhere, transferring to the first hotel, as well as to the airport, is your responsibility.
 See trip page for Airfare and transfer information.